serverpod/serverpod_docs/docs/05-concepts/09-modules.md

 :::

-In your `config/generator.yaml` add the `serverpod_auth` module and give it a `nickname`.
+In your `config/generator.yaml` you can optionally add the `serverpod_auth` module and give it a `nickname`.
 The nickname will determine how you reference the module from the client.
+If the module isn't added in the `generator.yaml`, the default nickname for the module will be used.

 ```yaml
 modules: